 Telling Tales with the Tigers: Scouts will have the opportunity to work towards their Tiger Tales badge by visiting our historic Glos Mansion, learning American folk stories and songs, and playing games from the past.

-WOLF SCOUTS: Where Are the Wolves? –Meets requirements of the Finding Your Way badge by teaching Scouts all about maps, how to read them and how to utilize them.
+Where Are the Wolves?: Meets requirements of the Finding Your Way badge by teaching Scouts all about maps, how to read them and how to utilize them.
 Scouts will also make their own compass and practice their skills on the museum grounds.

-BEAR SCOUTS: Back In Time with the Bears –Meets requirements for the Paws for Action badge by heading to our circa 1850s Churchville One-Room Schoolhouse, a National Register of Historic Places site.
+Back in Time with the Bears: Meets requirements for the Paws for Action badge by heading to our circa 1850s Churchville One-Room Schoolhouse, a National Register of Historic Places site.
 Scouts will participate in lessons just like those taught by the schoolmarm in the early 1900s, learn about famous Americans and how find out how to fold an American flag.

 GENERAL SCOUT PROGRAM INFORMATION

 Scout groups interested in coming to the museum for a guided tour including our I-Spy activity can do so for the nominal fee of $3/Scout during the museum’s open hours.
 Please contact the Supervisor of Education Services, Jessie Wandersee, at 630-530-6879 or via e-mail at

 THE FINE PRINT

 - Programs are offered by reservation only and require a 50% deposit upon booking.

 - Programs are available weekdays after school (weekend programs are not currently available).

 - Programs cancelled less than two business days in advance will not be eligible for a deposit refund.